What are the Working Time Regulations 1998?

 Opting out of the 48 hour week

-Adult workers can choose, with agreement from their employer, to opt out of the 48 hour week.
-It must be voluntary and in writing.
-An employer can also ask a worker to opt out.
-However, they cannot enforce it or threaten to sack if refused.
+Adult workers can choose (with the agreement of their employer) to opt out of the 48 hour week.
+Opting out must be voluntary and in writing.
+An employer is entitled to ask you to opt out, but the employer cannot enforce it or threaten to dismiss you if you refuse.

-Part II also includes specific guidance for night workers who, due to unsociable hours, are presented with additional health risks.
+Part 2 includes specific guidance for night workers who, due to unsociable hours, are presented with additional health risks.
 To comply with the regulations employers must ensure that:

-- a night workers normal hours do not exceed an average of 8 hours for each 24 - normally averaged over 17 weeks
+- a night workers normal hours do not exceed an average of 8 hours for every 24 hours worked.
+(This is normally averaged over 17 weeks.)

 - all night workers are given regular health assessments

-It is stipulated for night workers whose activities involve special hazards or heavy physical activities or mental strain, they do not exceed the 8 hours in 24 hour requirement.Back to top
+Night workers whose activities involve certain hazards, heavy physical activities or mental strain, should not exceed the 8 hours in 24 requirements.

 Are the Working Time Regulations enforced?

-The Health and Safety Executive (HSE) enforce the maximum weekly working time limit, night work limits and health assessments for night work.
-They do not enforce time off, rest break entitlements or paid annual leave entitlements.
+The Health and Safety Executive (HSE) is the regulator that enforces the maximum weekly working time limit, night work limits and health assessments for night work.
+The HSE does not enforce time off, rest break entitlements or paid annual leave entitlements.

-However, an employer must carefully assess the risk of not adhering to rest periods.
-For example, where work is monotonous or work-rate predetermined, leading to greater risk, an employer must ensure adequate breaks are given.Back to top
+However, an employer must carefully assess the risk of not adhering to the rest periods stipulations set out in the regulations.
+Where work is monotonous, for example, leading to greater risk, an employer must ensure that emplyees take adequate breaks.

 Do the time limits apply to all jobs and industries?